 A Short History of Mother’s Day

 The second main influence is from a US campaign which established Mother’s Day as a holiday in 1914.
-This campaign was completely secular and was lead by Anna Jarvis who sought an annual date to publicly recognised the work of mothers and the role they play in society.
+It started as a semi-religious campaign but has become more secular with time.
+It was led by Anna Jarvis who sought an annual date to publicly recognised the work of mothers and the role they play in society.

-The old religious tradition has mixed and merged with the secular celebration but in Ireland & the UK the date when Mother’s Day falls is still determined by it’s medieval roots.
+The old religious traditions have mixed and merged with the secular celebration but in Ireland & the UK the date when Mother’s Day falls is still determined by its medieval religious roots.
 The date changes yearly as it is based on the date Easter Sunday falls which is based on the changing lunar cycle. *

-Where ever and whenever Mother’s Day it is now celebrated the giving of flowers has become a special part of this special day.
+Wherever and whenever Mother’s Day is celebrated the giving of flowers has become an important part of this special day.

-*How to calculate the date Mother’s Day falls on for Ireland & the UK.
+*How to calculate the date Mother’s Day falls on in Ireland & the UK.

-Mothers Day falls on the fourth Sunday of Lent.
+In Ireland and the UK, Mother’s Day falls on the fourth Sunday of Lent.
 Lent starts forty days before Easter Sunday.
-Easter Sunday falls on the first Sunday after the first full moon after the Vernal Equinox on 21st March (Vernal meaning Spring and Equinox roughly meaning night time is the same length as day time).
-In 2015 Mother’s Day will fall on Sunday March 15th.
+Easter Sunday falls on the first Sunday after the first full moon after the Vernal Equinox on 21st March (Vernal meaning Spring and Equinox roughly meaning night-time is the same length as daytime).